Skip to Content

 Benefit payment period - the maximum amount of time that a benefit may be paid for.

-Inactive account - super account that hasn’t received a contribution or a rollover for 16 months.
+Inactive account - super account that hasn’t received a contribution or a rollover for 16 consecutive months.

-Life events - significant life events such as, completing university, getting married or divorced, having or adopting a child and taking out a mortgage or loan.
+Life events - significant life events that happen such as- completing university, getting married or divorced, having or adopting a child and taking out a mortgage.
 You may need to review your insurance when a life event happens to you to make sure your life insurance cover, and the amount of insurance cover, meets your changing financial protection needs.
+See the relevant Insurance Guide which forms part of the Product Disclosure Statement (PDS) to learn more.

-Beneficiaries - when you pass away, your super can be paid directly to certain eligible dependents or your legal personal representative.
-You can nominate who it will be paid to by completing a binding, non-binding or reversionary nomination.
-You can view the Nominate a beneficiary for your super section for more information.
+Beneficiaries - if you die, your super can be paid directly to certain eligible dependents or your legal personal representative.
+You can nominate who it will be paid to by completing a non-lapsing binding, non-binding nomination or (available on MLC MasterKey Pension Fundamentals only) a reversionary nomination.
+You can access the form and more information at Forms & Documents.

-Occupation Rating - the rating that applies to your occupation which is determined not by job title but by duties that are carried out.
-It’s important to make sure your occupation rating is correct (particularly if you change jobs or roles) because it could impact your insurance and the premiums you pay.
-An incorrect occupation rating classification or employment status may impact your eligibility for insurance cover.
-It could also mean that you’re paying incorrect premiums for your insurance cover – particularly if your occupation is classified as special risk or not insurable.
+Occupational Ratings Classification - the rating that applies to your occupation, which is determined not by job title but by the duties that you carry out.
+It’s important to make sure your occupational ratings classification is correct (particularly if you change jobs or roles) because it could impact your insurance and the premiums you pay.
+An incorrect occupational ratings classification or employment status may impact your eligibility for insurance cover.
+It could also mean that you’re paying incorrect premiums for your insurance cover – particularly if your occupation is classified as Special Risk or Not Insurable.
 If you change the work you’re doing, you should also make sure your occupation rating is up to date – it’s your responsibility.
 Visit mlc.com.au/occupation or call us to check your details are correct.

 Premiums - the cost of insurance paid typically on a regular basis to pay for insurance cover.

-Underwriting - Insurance cover can be automatically provided without evidence of health or medical information.
-On the other hand, “underwriting” refers to insurance that is provided only after an assessment by the insurer based on individual personal, employment and health information.
-The amount and type of insurance cover that the insurer is prepared to offer and the cost of the insurance is based on the level of risk to insure you.
-Once you have been through the underwriting process, the insurer will be able to decide whether or not to provide you with insurance cover, what type, and how much.
+Underwriting is an assessment by the insurer based on individual personal, employment and health information.
+The amount and type of insurance cover that the insurer is prepared to offer, and the cost of the insurance is based on the level of risk to insure you.
+Once you have been through the underwriting process, the insurer will be able to decide whether to provide you with insurance cover, what type, and how much it will cost.